maxammann/maplibre-architecture/Installing-Mapbox-GL-for-iOS.md

 ### In code

-If you need more customization options at launch, you can instantiate the `MGLMapView` programmatically instead of designing a storyboard.
-Insert the following lines into your view controller’s `-viewDidLoad`, substituting `<#your access token#>` with a string literal containing your access token:
+If your user interface is constructed in code rather than a storyboard, you can instantiate the `MGLMapView` programmatically too.
+Insert the following lines into your view controller’s `-viewDidLoad`:

 ```objc
 // ViewController.m